André Heller and David Hockney sitting at a red picnic table conversing over drinks on a blue pavilion surrounded by greenery for 1987 Luna Luna park.

 David Hockney and his assistant.

-In Los Angeles, Hockney created iconic works such as A Bigger Splash (1967) and Beverly Hills Housewife (1966-67), which capture the late-sixties Southern California atmosphere, defining the way the city has been depicted in art.
-At this time, Hockney began taking Polaroids and soon began to use photography as both a compositional source and physical material with which to create collages of photographic prints.
-In the early 2000s, Hockney returned to his origins and began making landscape paintings outdoors, or en plein-air, in his native Yorkshire, England.
+In Los Angeles, Hockney created iconic works such as A Bigger Splash (1967) and Beverly Hills Housewife (1966-67), which capture the late sixties Southern California atmosphere.
+In the 1980s, Hockney created intricate collages that he referred to as “joiners,” using photographs taken from different perspectives.
+In the early 2000s, Hockney returned to his origins and began painting landscapes outdoors, or plein-air, in Yorkshire, England.

-Fairground view: David Hockney, Geometric forest pavilion with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: David Hockney, Enchanted Tree.
+Luna Luna, Hamburg, Germany, 1987.

-Fairground view: David Hockney, Geometric forest pavilion with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: David Hockney, Enchanted Tree.
+Luna Luna, Hamburg, Germany, 1987.

-Interior: David Hockney, Geometric forest pavilion with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Interior: David Hockney, Enchanted Tree.
+Luna Luna, Hamburg, Germany, 1987.

-Interior: David Hockney, Geometric forest pavilion with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Interior: David Hockney, Enchanted Tree.
+Luna Luna, Hamburg, Germany, 1987.